-I am an Assistant Professor in the Historic Preservation program in the School of Architecture, Planning and Preservation at the University of Maryland, College Park.
+I am an Associate Professor in the Historic Preservation program in the School of Architecture, Planning and Preservation at the University of Maryland, College Park.
 My teaching and research, which is based on critical heritage studies, decolonization, and environmental psychology, focuses on justice, equity, diversity, and inclusion in historic preservation (built heritage conservation) practice.
 I run the web site, http://heritagestudies.org, where I explore these topics with the goal of making historic preservation more human-centered.

 I am especially interested in working with master’s and doctoral students who have the following backgrounds, interests, and/or geographical foci: